 The climbs of today are less famous but still challenging starting with Col de la Crouzette up to Sommet de Portel, Col de Py and Col del Teil Overnight at a beautiful medieval castle turned into a Resort/Hotel.
 Dinner (in the castle) is included Total distance of 142km – climbing 1850m Climbs: Col de la Crouzette, Sommet de Portel, Col de Py, Col del Teil, and Col du Portel.

 Couiza to Molitig de Bains 152 km - altitude 3400m

-The top climbs of today: the Col du Portel, Col de Coudons, Col des Sept Freres, Col de Chioula, Port de Pailheres and over the Col de Jau to the thermal town of Molitg-les-Bains.
+The top climbs of today: are the Col du Portel, Col de Coupons, Col des Sept Freres, Col de Chioula, Port de Pailheres, and over the Col de Jau to the thermal town of Molitg-Les-Bains.

 Molitig-de-Bains to Collioure 69 km - altitude 1100m